xiaodongliang/bim360-admin.dashboard/README.md

 1. Open the browser: [http://localhost:3000](http://localhost:3000).

 2. After user logging, select a hub(account) node in the three.
 The code will start extracting the accounts users and all project.
 After it is done, the table views will list the users data.
-Two pie charts are produced based on account users data.
+Two pie charts are produced based on account users data. you can also modify the function refresh_stat_one and refresh_stat_two of [user.dashboard.view.js](./public/js/user.dashboard.view.js) to produce the chart you need.

-3. if you need to produce charts based on project users data, enable the two lines of 45,46, [socket_modules.js](./public/js/socket_modules.js). and in the functions refresh_stat_one and refresh_stat_two, decide what stats you want to produce. [user.dashboard.view.js](./public/js/user.dashboard.view.js),
+3. if you need to produce charts based on project users data, enable the two lines of 45,46, [socket_modules.js](./public/js/socket_modules.js). and in the functions refresh_stat_one and refresh_stat_two, decide what stats you want to produce. [user.dashboard.view.js](./public/js/user.dashboard.view.js).